zyoungdev/fct/README.md

 ## Strings

-In Haskell `String` is equivalent to `[Char]` and they are both implicitly covertable to eachother.
+In Haskell `String` is equivalent to `[Char]` and they are both implicitly convertable to eachother.
 In order to make this library consistent without the need to overload every function with an equivalent `std::string` version, `std::string` has been type aliased as `StdString` and `std::vector<char>` has been type aliased as `String`.
 Convenience functions follow:

 ```c++
 // toStr :: StdString -> String